Improving planning and MBRL with temporally-extended actions: Modeling Temporally-Extended Actions

 Although we eventually care about what \emph{primitive actions} to take in the environment, a planner can work at an abstract level by using \emph{\TEAs}.
 We use the terms \emph{decision steps} and \emph{execution steps} to distinguish between the number of times the agent outputs an action and the number of \emph{primitive actions} that are actually executed in the environment.

 Let us assume that the agent has access to the \emph{primitive dynamics function} $(f)$ which is accurate for all $0\le t \le \dtenv$.
-In the standard setup, the agent uses $f$ at each decision time and outputs an action whose duration is implicitly $\dtenv$.
-The return due to a trajectory $\tau$ is given by $J_{1} = \sum_{t=1}^{L(\tau)} \gamma^{t-1} \R(s_t, a_t)$ where $L(\tau)$ is the number of decision points in $\tau$.
-Here, the number of execution steps is exactly equal to the number of decision steps.
+In the standard setup, the agent uses $f$ at each decision step and outputs an action whose duration is implicitly $\dtenv$.
+The return due to a trajectory $\tau$ is given by $J_{1} = \sum_{t=1}^{L(\tau)} \gamma^{t-1} \R(s_t, a_t)$ Here, the number of execution steps is exactly equal to the number of decision steps.

 In our proposed framework, the planner explicitly outputs the duration of the action along with the action itself.
 At decision step $k$, let the planner output an action $a_k$ and its corresponding duration $\dtk \in [\dtmin, \dtmax]$.
 Now the number of execution steps need not necessarily be equal to the number of decision steps.
 Let $e_{k} = \lfloor{\nicefrac{\dtk}{\dtenv}}\rfloor + \mathds{1}(\dtk~\texttt{mod}~\dtenv)$ be the number of execution steps associated with decision step $k$.
 Further, let $e_{<k} = \sum_{j=1}^{k-1} e_j$ be the total number of execution steps taken prior to decision step $k$.
 The return due to a trajectory $\tau$ will be